andrewabarca/bizible.en/help/configuration-and-setup/bizible-and-salesforce/page-layout-instructions.md

    ![](assets/7.png)

-1. Go back to the Related List&nbsp;option in the menu and now add the **Bizible Attribution Touchpoint** related list.
+1. Go back to the Related List option in the menu and now add the **Bizible Attribution Touchpoint** related list.
 1. Click the wrench icon and add the following columns in this order:

     * `Attribution Touchpoint`